Bilibili Inc ADR (BILI) Stock: What the Analysts are Saying - News Heater

 BILI’s Market Performance

-Bilibili Inc ADR (BILI) has experienced a 2.22% rise in stock performance for the past week, with a -1.63% drop in the past month, and a -12.76% drop in the past quarter.
-The volatility ratio for the week is 5.13%, and the volatility levels for the past 30 days are at 3.05% for BILI.
-The simple moving average for the last 20 days is -0.16% for BILI’s stock, with a simple moving average of -28.44% for the last 200 days.
+Bilibili Inc ADR (BILI) has seen a -9.02% fall in stock performance for the week, with a -5.15% decline in the past month and a -17.79% plunge in the past quarter.
+The volatility ratio for the week is 3.83%, and the volatility levels for the past 30 days are at 3.35% for BILI.
+The simple moving average for the last 20 days is -6.27% for BILI’s stock, with a simple moving average of -32.45% for the last 200 days.

 Analysts’ Opinion of BILI